-- A moisture wicking Tee-shirt (also called rapid dry) is preferable to the cotton Tee-shirt (which tends to retain perspiration with the first effort).
-For the same reasons, a polar fleece is preferable to a wool sweater.
+- A moisture-wicking Tee-shirt (also called rapid dry) is preferable to the cotton Tee-shirt (which tends to retain perspiration with the first effort).
+For the same reasons, polar fleece is preferable to a wool sweater.

-- Light and flexible pants are preferable to jeans, which will limit you in your movements.
+- Light and flexible pants are preferable to jeans, which will limit your movements.

 Of course, it is also necessary to envisage a jacket that will protect you at the same time from the wind and the rain.